kbh145/doublecorrection/README.md

 # Doubly-corrected robust standard errors for GMM

-STATA code for Doubly Corrected Robust Variance Estimator for Linear GMM as in Hwang, Kang, and Lee (2019, Working Paper).
+STATA code for Doubly Corrected Robust Variance Estimator for Linear GMM as in Hwang, Kang, and Lee (2019, Working Paper), Hansen and Lee (2019, Working Paper)

 This implements robust-standard error of one-step (2SLS), two-step, and iterated-GMM and provides finite sample corrections in addition to the well-known Windmeijer (2005, Journal of Econometrics) and conventional (heteroskedasticity-robust) standard error.
 Further, reported standard error is also valid under general model misspecification (e.g., invalid instruments, misspecified lag specifications, heterogeneous effects, etc).